The Missing Cross to Purity

 let execution be speedily done with the living hammer,

-and the living sword, and the living stone;
+and the living sword,

-that the living fire may burn it up and consume it.
+so that the living fire may burn it up and consume it.

 No man after he has beaten his child, hates him ever afterwards,